cclow/50sfit/_posts/2016-10-18-starting_with_food.md

 We should depend not on our limited willpower[^ego-depletion] to keep us from over consumption.[^countingcalories]

 Food also affects our moods and how we feel.
-Through our own experiences or those of our children, most of us are familiar with the elation and hyperactivity from the sugar rush, and the fatigue, irritation, and lack of concentration from the sugar crash afterwards.
+Through our own experiences or those of our children, most of us are familiar with the elation and hyperactivity from the sugar rush, and the fatigue, irritation, and lack of concentration from the sugar crash afterward.
 Foods can affect how our brain perceive our fullness and our appetite.[^leptin]

 Finally, a maintainable diet must not harm our bodies.